Guest Fiction Editor for Foglifter's 11.2 issue

 Foglifter Journal

 They are the recipient of an Academy of American Poets College Prize, a nominee for the Pushcart Prize and Best of the Net, and an MFA candidate in poetry at Washington University in St. Louis.
+Their poetic and academic work has been supported by the McCormack Writing Center (Tin House) and the Smithsonian Institution.
+Beginning in the fall of 2026, they will pursue a PhD in Performance Studies at the University of California, Los Angeles.

 Poetry, criticism, and fiction!